 When to test the gut?

-To end on, I love the quote “always trust your gut instinct, it knows what your head hasn’t worked out yet”!
+“Always trust your gut instinct, it knows what your head hasn’t worked out yet”!